 With today's video surveillance technology, electronic keys, and potential to use the Internet as a reservation system, it's not as much of a hassle as you might think.
 And you can charge a hefty deposit, in case of damage or abuse.

 If your downtown includes one-way streets, you may want to consider that the trend is away from one-way streets and toward two-way.
 Half the traffic should equal half the shoppers or diners on the street, right?

 Perhaps the hardest part about downtown redevelopment is being ruthless about putting the right types of businesses in the downtown, and weeding out anything that does not belong there.

 What shouldn't be downtown?
-Anything that presents a long blank wall or long ugly parking lot to the pedestrian, that's what.
-It doesn't matter if that empty wall is your public library, a printing plant, or a city hall, it still doesn't entice me to keep walking.
+Anything that presents a long blank wall or long ugly parking lot to the pedestrian does not belong in a healthy downtown.
+It doesn't matter whether that empty wall is your public library, a printing plant, or a city hall.
+It still doesn't entice me to keep walking.

 Even the banks need to be challenged to make their windows and faces interesting.
 Churches need to be asked to join the downtown redevelopment program; often their entrances above street level break the pedestrian flow.
-Some will accommodate you with a garden or labyrinth in front.
+Some will accommodate you with a garden, attractive benches, or a labyrinth in front.

 If the blank walls are unavoidable, the fix is to see if the front of the building (facade) can be modified to accommodate changing exhibits, interesting art, or some other attractive landscape or water feature to keep the pedestrian's juices flowing.

 In a slightly more practical vein, you could paint on some faux windows, doors, window boxes, building ornaments, and so forth.